-The Single-Node Citus section has instructions for installing Citus open source packages on a single node.
-If you are looking to deploy the Citus database across multiple nodes (along with Postgres packages, too) you can use the guide below.
+The Single-Node Citus section has instructions on installing a Citus cluster on one machine.
+If you are looking to deploy Citus across multiple nodes, you can use the guide below.

 5.1 Ubuntu or Debian

 This section describes the steps needed to set up a multi-node Citus cluster on your own Linux machines using deb packages.